MAME Debugger¶

 shortcuts, the behavior depends on what the main window is showing.

-If the main window shows disassembly, then step
+If the main window shows disassembly, then step, over, or out

 would be invoked.
 If the main window shows source,